ATXtoday City Guide Live Banner

 Nearby: Waterloo Records and Book People

-This health foods grocer started on the 900 block N. Lamar Blvd. — moving up the block to the current location in 2005 — in Austin well before it went national.
+This health foods grocer started on the 900 block of N. Lamar Blvd. — moving up the block to the current location in 2005 — in Austin well before it went national.
 The flagship store is known for its rooftop ice skating rink in the wintertime, plus a year-round array of local offerings.

 Willie Nelson statue in downtown Austin.